1

 A Lithium lifepo4 battery is a premium alternative

-- 2 to 3 times lighter.
-Please note that if you order 8 kWh of AGM you will get 240 kilograms of extra weight in the boat.
-Then ePropulsion E175 LiFePO4 Accu 9 kWh 48V is much lighter with 87 kilograms.
+- Two to three times lighter.
+Keep in mind that ordering 8 kWh of AGM will add an additional 240 kilograms to the boat's weight.
+The ePropulsion E175 LiFePO4 Battery 9 kWh 48V is much lighter at 87 kilograms.

 - smaller than an AGM battery.